DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## User Interactions

 The React Scheduler provide a functionality to manage the data source via user interface.
 End-user can add, edit and delete appointments by built-in UI controls.
-UI plugins afford actions for easy way data editing.
 Rules below introduce to user's editing manipulations.

-NOTE: The UI editing plugins don't work without the [EditingState](../reference/editing-state.md) plugin.

 ### Add Appointment